 Gender, media, and violence, including research on women who have been perpetrators, survivors, and witnesses of violence.
 This includes media coverage of women who kill their children and myths about motherhood; motherhood in "mommy blogs;" newspaper coverage of women who are victims/survivors of rape and sex trafficking; media representations of women’s health; portrayals of female athletes in journalism and on websites; and, the tension between women’s narratives and the “masculine” style of journalistic storytelling.

 Since coming to KU, my service has been at the school and university level.
-As an associate dean, my leadership style was that of "servant-leader."
-My goal was to ensure that students had the tools and resources to be successful at KU and beyond.
-That can mean information about scholarships, a curriculum that gives them skills to practice their profession competently and with integrity, constructive criticism on their work and work habits, and opportunities to develop their own work portfolios.
-Within the journalism school, I worked to make sure students succeeded in their goals, not my goals for them.
-I tried to lead by example--to practice journalism with the passion, skills, and integrity we value in our mission statement--and not to ask students or faculty to do anything I would not do myself.
+I formerly served as associate dean, working to ensure that students had the tools and resources to be successful at KU and beyond.
+That meant information about scholarships, a curriculum that gave them skills to practice their profession competently and with integrity.

 Since leaving that job, I have served as chair of the school's curriculum and assessment committee.